heidtn/martiancastaway/index.md

 This project sets out to begin answering some of these questions (to the best of my ability).
 In the chapters below, I will be taking the role of a castaway martian, marooned on a strange planet with nothing but minimal gear and his own wits to keep him alive.

-I make a few assumptions in most of my explanations.
-Namely that you have a high school level understanding of Calculus, some basic matrix math, and some basic experience with programming (Python and some C++).
+My audience is people interested in learning more about the math and engineering behind space sciences.
+To that end, I make a few assumptions in most of my explanations.
+Namely that you have a high school level understanding of Calculus, some basic matrix math (working with matrices and vectors), and some basic experience with programming (Python and some C++).
 Some of the articles may be beyond these prerequisites though, but they will be marked as such so feel free to skip them.

 ### Chapters